twig-energy/stronk/README.md

 === An easy to customize, strong type library with built in support for unit-like behavior ===

+- Easy support for stron{g|k} typing, with plenty of built-in skills to add functionality your own types.
+- Automatically combine types with physics-like unit behavior to verify your implementation at compile time.
+- Catch refactoring bugs at compile time by limiting access to the underlying values.

 ```cpp :file=./examples/firstname_lastname_example.cpp
 #include <iostream>
 #include <string>